Date: December, 2018 | Category: Proofreading | Author: Ryan Szporer

 9. Properly Integrate an Entire Barcode System

-If you’re going to go to the trouble of taking advantage of barcodes as most businesses do in this day and age, it makes sense to leverage them to their fullest capability.
+If you’re going to go into the trouble of taking advantage of barcodes as most businesses do in this day and age, it makes sense to leverage them to their fullest capability.
 It’s relatively easy to generate one online or purchase them outright from a member of the global standards organization in charge of barcodes, GS1.
 It can be easy too (but admittedly overwhelming) to integrate an entire system, including all the necessary pieces of software.

 Even if you’re sending jobs to a print house, there’s a good chance you will need to create them yourself, using barcode label design software.
 Additional software that can come in handy?
 Barcode inspection software to ensure its readability in both digital and hard-copy formats and inventory software, with which you can scan barcodes to bring up individual product records (instead of just the number), track units, and manage orders.